 Make sure that your baby's cot or bed is in a safe place, that the mattress fits well and there is nothing that your baby's head, arms or lages can get caught in.

 - Do not sleep with your baby in your bed - sharing a sleeping surface with a baby has lead to the death of some babies.

 - It may help to give your baby a dummy to suck on during his sleep.
 If you are breast feeding, start giving a dummy after about 6 weeks of age (so that the breastfeeding goes well).
 Bottle fed babies can be given a dummy when they are younger than 6 weeks old.

-- A person who is drunk or sniffing petrol should not sleep next to a baby.
+- A person who is drunk, using drugs, taking medicines that could make them sleep deeply or sniffing petrol should not sleep next to a baby.
 They might roll on the baby.

 The information in this topic is reproduced (Copyright) with permission, Waltja Tjutangku Palyapayi Aboriginal Corporation